mathesar-foundation/mathesar-website/about.md

 {% capture highlight %}
 Mathesar is a non-profit project.
 Our goal is to make **understanding and working with data easy for everyone**.

 Databases have been around for a long time and solve common data problems really well.
-But, working with databases often requires custom software.
+But working with databases often requires custom software.
 Or complex tooling that people struggle to get their heads around.

 We want to make existing database functionality more accessible – in a user-friendly way.
 {% endcapture %}